jaidharosenblatt/familyfoods/README.md

 ### Features

+- Add restaurants from Google Places API (also gets driving distance)
+- Infinite scroll using pagination to efficiently load restaurants
+- Join food groups to see reviews of your friends and family
-- Sort restaurants by a weighted score based on my family's specified preferences
+- Sort restaurants by a weighted score based on your group preferences, distance, name, or rating from Google
-- Allow users to take turns having the highest preference weighting
+- Take turns having the highest preference weighting
-- Change weighting real time
-- Filter by restaurant attributes
+- Filter by restaurant attributes and whether or not user has rated
-- Collapse filter cards
+- JWT authentication using HTTP only cookies
+- Default profile photos uploaded to cloudinary
 - Mobile navbar and footer
-- See all restaurants

 ### Tech Stack

-- React, Ant.design
+- React, Context (following simple Redux pattern), and Ant.design
-- Node, Express
+- Node and Express
 - MongoDB
+- Google Places, ui-avatars, and cloudinary APIs

 ### Getting Started